 - directly or indirectly supply designated persons with economic resources.

-Those who are involved in activities that somehow violate financial restrictions carrie the risk of Government seeking criminal penalties against the individual, company or it’s management along with reputational damage.
+Those who are involved in activities that somehow violate financial restrictions carry the risk of the Government seeking criminal penalties against the individual, company or its management along with reputational damage.

 Who should comply with HMT sanctions